 It’s a repeatable, automated way to test and learn in production based on real user behavior and feedback.
 Developers can ensure the highest quality code reaches users fast without the risk of releasing to all users at once.
 This can significantly improve the team’s failure rate, one of the DORA metrics that leaders use to measure DevOps performance.

 We put together this chart to help compare continuous delivery and progressive delivery.

-How Do Developer (and Operations) Teams Achieve Progressive Delivery?
+How Do Dev (and Ops) Teams Achieve Progressive Delivery?

 To get started with progressive delivery, teams need mature CI/CD pipelines—and they need feature flags.
 Feature flags are a crucial element—without them, progressive delivery is impossible.
 Using the fine-grained controls that feature flags grant at the feature level, developers can test in production on real users with very low risk.
 If something goes wrong, anyone (a developer or otherwise) can turn off the associated flag and revert back immediately.

 This is the foundation of progressive delivery, but developer teams must figure out how to build it into a repeatable, automated practice—especially if they need it at enterprise scale.
 While feature flag adoption is key, developers also need to manage feature flags well in order for progressive delivery to take root and grow.

 You can’t have progressive delivery without feature flags.
 Still, you can’t just drop in a few feature flags and say you’ve achieved progressive delivery.
 If you want those practices to stick, you need to institute a repeatable, sustainable process for feature flag management.